ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolVectorLineOfNodes.rst

 IVectorGeometryToolVectorLineOfNodes
 ====================================

-.. py:class:: IVectorGeometryToolVectorLineOfNodes
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolVectorLineOfNodes

    object

    Unit vector along the line of nodes - the line of intersection of the osculating orbit plane and the inertial equator of the specified central body.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolVectorLineOfNodes

 Overview
 --------